ralflorent/ibm/docs/README.md

 Additionally, it can be control-versioned.

 ### How to compile
-We use [Visual Studio Code](https://code.visualstudio.com/) editor, combined with the [Latex-Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension and the alreeady-installed `pdflatex` engine, to compile the entire project.
+We use [Visual Studio Code](https://code.visualstudio.com/) editor, combined with the [Latex-Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension and the already-installed `pdflatex` engine, to compile the entire project.

 ### Overleaf
 [Overleaf](https://www.overleaf.com/) is an easy-to-use, online, collaborative LaTeX editor.
 In case it cannot be compiled on your machine, this remains a suitable alternative to end up with the same results.
 Though it is a simple task, we do not provide an already-available collaborative documentation.
 However, anyone willing to proceed is welcome to do so.